2023 Most Popular Geological & Earth Sciences Master's Degree Schools in Tennessee

 The following schools top our list of the Most Popular Geological & Earth Sciences Master's Degree Colleges.

 Our analysis found The University of Tennessee - Knoxville to be the most popular school for geological and earth sciences students who want to pursue a master’s degree in Tennessee.
-UT Knoxville is a fairly large public school located in the city of Knoxville.
+UT Knoxville is a very large public school located in the city of Knoxville.

 About 64% of the students majoring in geology at the school are women while 36% are male.

 You’ll be in good company if you decide to attend University of Memphis.
 It ranked #2 on our 2023 Most Popular Geological & Earth Sciences Master’s Degree Schools in Tennessee list.
-Located in the large city of Memphis, UofM is a public college with a fairly large student population.
+Located in the large city of Memphis, UofM is a public college with a very large student population.

 Of the 7 students majoring in geology at UofM, 71% are male and 29% are female.